sveltejs/rfcs/text/0000-reactive-assignments.md

 ...but we could decide (🐃) to include `oncreate` as a convenience anyway.

+---

+The remainder of this section will address how existing Svelte concepts are affected by this RFC.
+Some things (actions, transitions etc) are unmentioned because they are unaffected, though if items are missing please raise your voice.

 ### Refs

 Refs are references to DOM nodes: